International Conference on Intercultural Learning in the Digital Age: Building up Telecollaborative Networks

 Dr. Marina Orsini-Jones, Coventry University (United Kingdom)

-Dr. Shannon Sauro, Malmö University (Sweden)
+Dr. Shannon Sauro, University of Maryland, Baltimore County (United States)

 Dr. Margarita Vinagre, Universidad Autónoma de Madrid (Spain)